T10Jace/CS352_Project/README.md

 **4. View the Prescription lists:**

   &nbsp; &nbsp; &nbsp; Admin can also able to see a list of Prescription information that shows a patient's prescription details from their respective doctors.
-This includes the Doctor Name, Patient ID(Foreign Key), Appointment ID(Foreign Key), Patient First Name, Patient Last Name, Appointment Date, Appointment Time, Patient Disease/Illness, Patient Notes, and Prescription.
+This includes the Doctor Name, Patient ID(Foreign Key), Appointment ID(Foreign Key), Patient First Name, Patient Last Name, Appointment Date, Appointment Time, Patient Illness, Patient Notes, and Prescription.
 (See Fig 1.19)

 ![image](INSERT IMAGE HERE)